 As was discussed earlier, there can be several different gastrointestinal tract symptoms with systemic scleroderma.
 Treatment approaches to these various symptoms are discussed below:

-Here is a partial list of classes of drugs that can reduce LES pressure.
-It is important to discuss the tradeoffs of using or not using these drugs with your physicians:
+Here is a partial list of classes of drugs that can reduce LES pressure and thereby potentially worsen heartburn symptoms.
+It is important to discuss the tradeoffs of using or not using these drugs with your clinicians:

 - Nitrates – used to treat angina and Raynauds.
 Examples include isosorbide dinitrate (Dilatrate) and nitroclycerin (Nitro-Dur)